New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Can I use enums with non-string arguments?

 Yes.
 Enum constraints work with any JSON-serialisable type — strings, numbers, booleans.
-The allowed_values list can contain mixed types if the argument accepts them.
+The list of allowed values can contain mixed types if the argument accepts them.

 How do I update the allowed values without restarting the proxy?